MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-sell-products.md

 8. In the **Line Discount %** field, enter a percentage if you want to grant the customer a discount on the product.
 The value in the **Line Amount** field is updated accordingly.

     If you have set up special item prices on the **Sales Prices and Sales Line Discounts** FastTab on the customer or item card, then the price and amount on the quote line are automatically updated if the agreed price criteria are met.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).
-9. To add a comment about the quote line that the customer can see on the printed sales quote, write a comment in the **Description** field on an empty line.
+9. To add a comment about the order line that the customer can see on the printed sales order, write a comment in the **Description** field on an empty line.
-10. Repeat steps 4 through 8 for every item that you want to sell to the customer.
+10. Repeat steps 5 through 9 for every item that you want to sell to the customer.

     The totals fields under the lines are automatically updated as you create or modify lines to display the amounts that will be posted to the ledgers.

     > [!NOTE]
     > In very rare cases, the posted amounts may deviate from what is displayed in the totals fields.
-This is typically due to rounding calculations in relation to VAT or sales tax.
+This is typically due to rounding calculations in relation to GST or sales tax.
     >
     > To check the amounts that will actually be posted, use the **Statistics** page, which takes into account the rounding calculations.
 Also, if you choose the **Release** action, the totals fields will be updated to include rounding calculations.